 Parents to “children in need of protection or services” proceedings, or CHIPS for short, need to be advised that they have specific rights when it comes to the removal of children from their care.
 Parenting is a protected right under the United States Constitution.
 While you have a right to court-appointed counsel, in addition to other rights, in such a proceeding if you are unable to hire a lawyer on your own it is easy to get lost in the procedures and laws that come with child protection action.

 Our firm offers common-sense and aggressive advocacy for parents who find themselves involved with a child protection proceeding.
 Our firm has been representing child protection clients for over four years.
-Contact our office today to see how we can best serve your legal interests and rights in child protection matters.
+Contact our office today to see how a Duluth child protection lawyer can best serve your legal interests and rights in child protection matters.